Lillian and Morrie Moss Professor of Philosophy

-About Dr. Gallagher
+About Professor Gallagher

-Professor Gallagher holds the Anneliese Maier Research Award [Anneliese Maier-Forschungspreis] (2012-17), a recently established 5-year Humboldt Fellowship.
-Currently he's a sponsor of two post-doctoral research grants at the University of Memphis: the Marie Curie International Outgoing Fellowship, held by Dylan Trigg (2014-2016), and the Humboldt Feodor Lynen Research Postdoctoral Fellowship, held by Anika Fiebich (2015).
-He was recently principle investigator on a European Commission Marie Curie Actions Grant: TESIS: Towards an Embodied Science of Intersubjectivity (2011-15), and a Templeton Foundation grant (2011-2013) which funded an empirical and phenomenological study of astronauts' experiences during space flight [link].
-He's also been co-PI on the NSF grant: Metaphor-Based Learning of Physics Concepts Through Whole-Body Interaction in a Mixed Reality (2011-14), and the Australian Research Council (ARC) grant: Embodied Virtues and Expertise (2010-13).
+Professor Gallagher holds the Anneliese Maier Research Award [Anneliese Maier-Forschungspreis] (2012-18) funded by the Humboldt Fellowship.
+He is also part of a research project studying Minds in Skilled Performance with funding from the Australian Research Council (2017-2020).
+He was principle investigator on several recent grants, including a European Commission Marie Curie Actions Grant: TESIS: Towards an Embodied Science of Intersubjectivity (2011-15), and a Templeton Foundation grant (2011-2013) which funded an empirical and phenomenological study of astronauts' experiences during space flight [http://www.chdr.cah.ucf.edu/spaceandspirituality/].
 Gallagher is a founding editor and a co-editor-in-chief of the journal Phenomenology and the Cognitive Sciences.

 Gallagher, S. 2014.
 The cruel and unusual phenomenology of solitary confinement.
 Frontiers in Psychology. https://doi.org/10.3389/fpsyg.2014.00585.